|

 largest wine-growing region in Spain and indeed the world.

-La Mancha is a vast, flat natural region that encompasses
+La Mancha is a vast, flat natural region that includes

 a major part of the provinces of Toledo, Ciudad Real, Cuenca

-villages Bodegas Campos Reales have a total of 4000 hectares
+neighbouring villages Bodegas Campos Reales have a total of

 and Sauvignon